 Crowdfunding

-Crowdfunding is a fundraising method for a cause or project in which people donate money in small amounts, usually within a few months.
+Crowdfunding is a fundraising method for a cause or project where many people donate money in small amounts, usually over a period of a few months or so.

 On a rewards-based crowdfunding platform like Kickstarter, you could offer your supporters rewards based on their level of contribution.